 - 4.1.
-The objectives of the carbon offset fund are to enable local carbon saving activity and enable Westminster residents, businesses and communities to: - Reduce their energy use and associated carbon emissions - Promote cleaner, greener and safer communities - Support the delivery of wider co-benefits, in line with the City Council's City for All priorities - Support delivery of Westminster's carbon neutral ambitions set out in the City Council's Climate Emergency Declaration
+The objectives of the carbon offset fund are to enable local carbon saving activity and enable Westminster residents, businesses and communities to: - Reduce their energy use and associated carbon emissions - Promote greener and cleaner communities - Support the delivery of wider co-benefits, in line with the City Council's Fairer Westminster strategy. - Support delivery of Westminster's net zero carbon targets set out in the City Council's Climate Emergency Action Plan.